basarsubasi/uman/README.md

 # `uniman` — Universal Man Pages

-`uniman` read man pages of any operating system on any unix machine, natively.
+Read man pages of any operating system on any unix machine, natively.

 https://github.com/user-attachments/assets/f292953a-0d72-4a23-b896-9bb3f6da32a8